matejnavara/travel-tech-think-blog/content/posts/2022-11-01_Social-Media/index.md

 These are a few of the common themes widely discussed across various studies and observations.
 Perhaps you have experienced some of these or perhaps you haven't but I'm sure we can all appreciate that these are some negative ways in which people are affected.

 Whilst there can be deeper analysis of each of these points I do not wish to expand on the negatives much like the positives in this particular article.
-There are numerous research based write-ups available online for both the negatives and positives:
+There are numerous research based write-ups available online for both the negatives and positives.

 # The Ugly